 That's why acceptance is the buyer motive behind most fads.
 Certain products or services catch steam, generate quick interest, and develop followings that rapidly expand.

 Prospects don't want to miss out on the movement, so they make a point of buying in and showing off.
-Acceptance is a powerful motive for salespeople to play off of.
-It's hard to avoid a bandwagon when everyone else is piling on.

 For instance, Volkswagen ran an ad in 2006 featuring a realistic depiction of a car crash, backed by the tagline "Safe Happens."
-It was a campaign that played on real consumer anxiety to accentuate the value of its cars' safety systems.
+It was a campaign that played on natural consumer anxiety to accentuate the value of its cars' safety systems.

 Impulse buying is rooted in excitement, and capitalizing on the motive is a matter of creating it.
-Generating flash in the pan urgency can help facilitate purchases on that basis.
+Generating flash-in-the-pan urgency can help facilitate purchases on that basis.

 A particularly compelling deal might get you there — promotional pricing tactics like flash sales can often be powerful starting points for potential impulse buys.

 Acceptance and impulse can often go hand in hand as well.
 For example, if buyers see their peers collectively embracing a product or service, they might be inclined to get on board without considering whether they actually need what they're buying.